 The TOE provides the Secure Socket Layer Protocol Version 3 (SSL v3) to allow users from a remote host to establish a secure channel to the TOE.
 In contrast to the Secure Shell protocol described above, the SSL protocol does not support user authentication as part of the protocol.
-The SSL protocol within the TOE also allows to tunnel other TCP based protocols (that satisfy the restrictions defined in the Evaluated Configuration Guide) securely between a client and a server system.
+The SSL protocol within the TOE also allows tunnel other TCP based protocols (that satisfy the restrictions defined in the Security Guide) securely between a client and a server system.

-On the client as well as on the server side the stunnel program can be used to tunnel non-SSL aware daemons and protocols (like POP, IMAP, LDAP, etc) by having stunnel provide the encryption, requiring no changes to the daemon's code.
+On the client as well as on the server side the Stunnel program can be used to tunnel non-SSL aware daemons and protocols (like POP, IMAP, LDAP, etc) by having Stunnel provide the encryption, requiring no changes to the daemon's code.
 Stunnel acts as a trusted wrapper that can be used by applications implementing otherwise non-secure protocols.
 Stunnel as part of the TSF will ensure that the user data transmitted by those applications over the network will be confidentiality and integrity protected by the SSL v3 protocol.
-For guidance on how to set up such trusted channel and how to use it by applications please see the Evaluated Configuration Guide [ECG].
+For guidance on how to set up such trusted channel and how to use it by applications please see the Security Guide.

-The stunnel daemon will be configured to support the following cipher suites defined in the SSL v3 protocol or RFC3268:
+The Stunnel daemon will be configured to support the following cypher suites defined in the SSL v3 protocol: